How Gut Support for Dogs Connects to Daily Health and Behavior

 • The Gut-Brain Connection: Your dog's digestive system communicates directly with their brain, influencing mood, anxiety, and behavior.

-• Beyond Digestion: A balanced microbiome supports 70% of the immune system and is critical for healthy skin and coat condition.
+• Beyond Digestion: A balanced microbiome is closely tied to immune signaling, skin comfort, and coat condition.

 • Next-Gen Support: While probiotics are common, postbiotic gut support offers a more stable, fast-acting solution for maintaining daily wellness.